kubernetes-sigs/ingress2gateway/pkg/i2gw/emitters/kgateway/README.md

 - `nginx.ingress.kubernetes.io/session-cookie-secure`: Sets the Secure flag on the cookie.
 Maps to `BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.secure`.
 - `nginx.ingress.kubernetes.io/service-upstream`: When set to `"true"`, configures Kgateway to route to the Service’s cluster IP (or equivalent static host) instead of individual Pod IPs.
 For each covered Service, the emitter creates a `Backend` resource with `spec.type: Static` and rewrites the corresponding `HTTPRoute.spec.rules[].backendRefs[]` to reference that `Backend` (group `gateway.kgateway.dev`, kind `Backend`).
 - `nginx.ingress.kubernetes.io/backend-protocol`: Indicates the L7 protocol that is used to communicate with the proxied backend.
+  - This annotation affects **upstream/backend** protocol selection only.
+It does **not** cause ingress2gateway to emit a `GRPCRoute`; the generated route remains an `HTTPRoute`, and the emitter projects backend protocol intent onto backend-facing configuration.
   - **Supported values (mapped):** `GRPC`, `GRPCS`
     - If `service-upstream: "true"` is also set for the same Service backend, the emitter sets `spec.static.appProtocol: grpc` on the generated `Backend`.
     - Otherwise, the emitter does **not** create or modify Kubernetes `Service` resources.
 Instead, it emits an **INFO** notification with a `kubectl patch`